The twist-cofinite topology on the mapping class group of a surface

 \begin{thm} For any $g\geqslant 0,$ the set

 is thick. \end{thm}

-This theorem will be reduced to studying a property of Hempel's distance in Harvey's complex of curves.
-Hempel's distance also gives a lower bound on the genus of an incompressible surface.
+This theorem will be reduced to studying a property of Hempel distance in Harvey's complex of curves.
+Hempel distance also gives a lower bound on the genus of an incompressible surface.
 Theorem \ref{thm:incompressible} will be shown to follow from Theorem \ref{thm:Hempel} below:

-\begin{thm} For any $d\geqslant 0,$ the set
+\begin{thm} For any $d\geqslant 3,$ the set

 is an open dense set. \end{thm}